-An atrial septal defect (ASD) is a hole in the wall between the two upper chambers of your heart (atria).
-The condition is present at birth (congenital).
+An atrial septal defect (ASD) is a hole in the heart between the upper chambers (atria).
+The hole increases the amount of blood that flows through the lungs.
+The condition is present at birth (congenital heart defect).

-Many babies born with atrial septal defects don't have associated signs or symptoms.
-In adults, signs or symptoms may begin around age 30, but in some cases signs and symptoms may not occur until decades later.
+Many babies born with atrial septal defects have no signs or symptoms.
+Signs or symptoms can begin in adulthood.

-Atrial septal defect signs and symptoms may include:
+Atrial septal defect signs and symptoms can include:

 - Shortness of breath, especially when exercising

 - Swelling of legs, feet or belly (abdomen)

 - Irregular heartbeats (arrhythmias)

 - Sensation of a rapid, pounding heartbeat (palpitations) or skipped beats

 - Whooshing sound that can be heard through a stethoscope (heart murmur)

 Serious congenital heart defects, including large atrial septal defects, are often diagnosed before or soon after a child is born.